SC man killed when pinned between school bus and van, Lexington police say

 An investigation showed that the school bus slowed to a stop and the motorcycle stopped behind it, according to police.

-The van driver did not see the stopped vehicles and collided first with the motorcycle, sending Ratcliffe into the back of the bus and pushing the motorcycle a distance away from the scene, police said.
+The van driver did not see the stopped vehicles and collided first with the motorcycle, sending Ratcliffe into the back of the bus and pushing the motorcycle a distance away, police said.
 The van then collided with the back of the bus, pinning Ratcliffe between the van and the bus, according to police.

 Ratcliffe, who was wearing a helmet, died at the scene, Fisher said.